nuno-barreiro/sfab-docker-sample/README.md

 # How to run the sample

 ## Pre-Requisites
+- Microsoft .NET Core 3.1
-- An Azure account
+- Azure subscription
+- Microsoft Az CLI
 - Powershell
-- Az Module

 ## Creating the Azure Service Fabric Cluster
 - Clone this repository on your machine to a desired location (e.g. C:\samples\sfabdocker-sample)